11th Annual Gently-Used Clothing & Sports Equipment Swap & Sale

 - Student volunteers are eligible for Student Service Learning (SSL) hours.

-Items that are leftover are donated to Children In Need, Inc. of Washington County, a non-profit organization providing local students the necessities needed for learning.
+Items that are leftover are donated to Children In Need, Inc. of Washington County, a non-profit organization providing local students of all ages some of the necessities needed for learning.

 Several years ago, the popularity of the clothing swap sparked the addition of a Sports Equipment Swap, which is run concurrently with the clothing swap.